How to Choose MLOps Tools: Top Considerations that Impact Decision-Making

-Data lies at the heart of any machine learning project.
-Just as Figure 1 shows, you will always need to preprocess your data first regardless of the fancy algorithms and models you would like to develop.
-Specifically, data extraction, validation, and preparation are all necessary steps that support your later modeling efforts.
-Without proper data exploration and processing, it is almost impossible for algorithms to learn the mapping between input data and target variables to enable the business outcome you are looking for.
-Some MLOps tools and platforms that excel at this are Azure ML and TFX.
+Data lies at the heart of any ML project.
+Just as Figure 1 shows, you will always need to preprocess your data first, regardless of the fancy algorithms and models you want to develop.
+Specifically, data extraction, validation and preparation are all necessary steps that will support later modeling efforts.
+Without proper data exploration and processing, it is almost impossible for algorithms to learn the mapping between input data and target variables to enable the business outcomes you are seeking.
+Exampels of MLOps tools and platforms that excel at this include Azure ML and TFX.

-The output of ML projects is the result of the repeated iteration of the code and model as well as the interaction of multiple components, including data, code, model, and in some cases, meta-information like hyperparameters.
+The output of ML projects is the result of the repeated iteration of the code and model as well as the interaction of multiple components, including data, code, model and, in some cases, meta-information like hyperparameters.
 In the case of an error or flaw, data scientists have to constantly trace back and correct each version of the code.
 By properly implementing code versioning and storage, data scientists will be able to retrain the model and reproduce the output over time.
-In a word, versioning and storage are key to the reproducibility of machine learning, which helps overcome human error in the experimental process.
+In a word, versioning and storage are key to the reproducibility of ML, which helps overcome human error in the experimental process.

-If you are operating transnational businesses, regulations and compliance will also need to be factored into consideration.
-You need to account for such rules and laws as CCPA (the California Consumer Privacy Act of 2018) and GDPR (the General Data Protection Regulation) and maintain a clear lineage of models deployed into the production environment.
-MLOps tools with a model versioning and storage offering can tag and document the exact data and models that have been deployed and in turn help businesses comply with audits.
+If you are operating a transnational business, you need to factor into consideration regulations and compliance.
+You need to account for such rules and laws such as the California Consumer Privacy Act of 2018.
+(CCPA) and the General Data Protection Regulation (GDPR), and maintain a clear lineage of models deployed into your production environment.
+MLOps tools with a model versioning and storage offering can tag and document the exact data and models that have been deployed, which can help with audits compliance.

-Current MLOps tools with this offering include MLFlow, GCP AI Hub, Sagemaker, Domino Data Science Platform, and Kubeflow Fairing.
+Current MLOps tools with this capability include MLFlow, GCP AI Hub, SageMaker, Domino Data Science Platform, and Kubeflow Fairing.

 Once your MLOps model has been designed and delivered, you will find it is constantly being modified and updated.
 These changes need to be integrated and delivered as quickly and seamlessly as possible, which is where CI/CD comes in.
-CI/CD helps introduce automation into this challenge through continuous integration and continuous delivery.
+CI/CD uses introduce automation to solve this challenge.

-Continuous integration ensures that changes made to your model are constantly tested and merged, providing a solution to the classic problem of having too many cooks in the kitchen (or too many developers in the code).
-Once changes have been consolidated, continuous delivery ensures that the most updated version of the model is automatically uploaded to a shared repository and delivered to production.
-This minimizes the efforts associated with delivering new code, as well as increases visibility between management and development teams.
+Continuous integration ensures that changes made to your model are constantly tested and merged, solving the classic problem of too many cooks in the kitchen (or too many developers in the code).
+Once changes have been consolidated, continuous delivery ensures the most updated version of the model is automatically uploaded to a shared repository and delivered to production.
+This minimizes the efforts associated with delivering new code, and increases visibility between management and development teams.

-Together, CI/CD form what is known as the CI/CD pipeline which is a key element in the lifecycle of any application that requires constant updates.
-Some CI/CD tools include: GCP Cloud Build, AWS CodePipeline, Azure DevOps, Gitlab, and Jenkins.
+Together, CI and CD form what is known as the CI/CD pipeline, a key element in the lifecycle of any application that requires constant updates.
+Some CI/CD tools include: Google Cloud Build, AWS CodePipeline, Azure DevOps, Gitlab and Jenkins.